merneo/arch-linux/wiki/02-CORE-INSTALLATION.md

 - Network connection established
 - Disk partitions created and mounted at `/mnt`

-**Note:** This is the Intel version with `intel-ucode` and Intel graphics drivers.
-For other versions, see:
+**Note:** This is the vendor-neutral core version.
+For Intel or AMD specific versions, see:
 - [Intel Version](../core-intel/wiki/02-CORE-INSTALLATION.md) - Includes `intel-ucode` and Intel graphics drivers
 - [AMD Version](../core-amd/wiki/02-CORE-INSTALLATION.md) - Includes `amd-ucode` and AMD graphics drivers

 ---

-## Core Installation - Intel Hardware Steps
+## Core Installation Steps

 Follow these steps in order: